 We set up hand washing stations and are sure to remind all campers to practice safe hygiene.
-Hands are washed using soap and water before each meal.
+Hands are washed using soap and water before each meal and after using the bathroom.
 At other times, when soap and water are not available hand sanitizer may be used.

-Health & Safety
+Health and Safety <